OTRF/Security-Datasets/docs/source/index.rst

 * Google for "DCSync" to look for the right script or red team simulation toolkit/project to execute the attack.
 * Find that it can be done via several programming languages and several tools out there.
 * Pick a "variant".
-In this case let's say I pick the Invoke-Mimikatz script from Powershell Empire.
+In this case let's say we pick the Invoke-Mimikatz script from Powershell Empire.
 * Test the adversarial technique.
-* Document, at the endpoint level, that part of the main behavior is captured by specific Windows Security events (Event ID 4662).
+* Document relevant data sources.
+At the endpoint level, the main behavior produces specific Windows Security events (Event ID 4662).
-* Consider other variants and I try another way to accomplish the main adversarial objective.
+* Consider other variants and try another way to accomplish the main adversarial objective.
-* Test another basic variant via another atomic red teaming toolkit, and get the same Windows Security events (Events ID 4662).
+* Test another basic variant via another atomic red teaming toolkit.
+At the endpoint level, the main behavior produces the same Windows Security events (Events ID 4662).
-* Learn and test new ways to execute an attack (i.e .NET) and try to run DCSync again.
+* Learn and test new ways to execute the adversarial technique (i.e .NET) and run it again.
-* Yup, I get the same Windows Security events (Events ID 4662) activity.
+* At the endpoint level, the main behavior produces again the same Windows Security events (Events ID 4662).

 In my basic DCSync test I was using a user with replication permissions to initiate an ad replication operation.
 The user name was ``Mmidge``.